Apple upgrades 14-inch MacBook Pro with 24hr battery life and AI smarts, and we've tested it before release

 For the first time, the base M4 chipset arrives with a 10-core CPU and 10-core GPU.
 It also supports up to 32GB of RAM, compared with a ceiling of 24GB on the earlier M3 models.

 The M4 Pro steps-up to a 14-core CPU with 10 performance cores and 4 dedicated efficiency cores — found across the M4 lineup and the reason for the dramatic increase in battery life, alongside up to a 20-core GPU.
-Finally, at the top end, Apple's beefy M4 Max chipset offers up to a 16-core CPU and massive 40-core GPU, delivering up to 3.5x faster performance compared to the M1 Max, according to tests conducted by the Californian firm.
+At the top end, Apple's beefy M4 Max chipset offers up to a 16-core CPU and massive 40-core GPU, delivering up to 3.5x faster performance compared to the M1 Max, according to tests conducted by the Californian firm.

 Memory bandwidth — that's the rate data can be read by the CPU to crunch through tasks — has seen a significant boost this time around.
-While the base M4 chipset tops-out at 120GB/s, compared with 100GB/s for the M3, the flagship M4 Max models reaches 546GB/s.
-That's roughly double what we've seen from recent Windows AI PCs.
+While the base M4 chipset tops out at 120GB/s, compared with 100GB/s for the M3, the flagship M4 Max models reach 546GB/s.

-Apple says its new M4-powered MacBook Pro models can endure up to 24-hours of usage between charges.
-In our time with the 14-inch MacBook Pro, we were comfortably able to get around 12-hours — albeit with the screen brightness cranked-up, the aforementioned onslaught of 39x Google Chrome tabs, and Energy Saver mode disabled.
+In our time with the 14-inch MacBook Pro, we were comfortably able to get around 12-hours — albeit with the screen brightness cranked up, the aforementioned onslaught of 39x Google Chrome tabs, and Energy Saver mode disabled.
+That was more than enough to endure a busy day in the office — racing between meeting rooms without doing anything to conserve power, all while not even thinking about packing a charger.

+With some optimisation, it's easy to see how this 14-inch MacBook Pro could survive the longest long-haul flights without ever needing a top-up.
 It's also worth noting that we've only had the MacBook Pro for a week or so.
 During that time, it will be indexing data and performing a number of background tasks, something that can also impact battery life when updating to a new version of iOS.

 When it is time to recharge the MacBook Pro, it supports fast-charging up to 50% in around 30 minutes.
-If you're forgetful and need a quick battery life boost before you dash out of the door, this upgrade is a real lifesaver.
+If you're forgetful and need a quick battery boost before you dash out of the door, this upgrade is a real lifesaver.

 If you're considering the entry-level 14-inch MacBook Pro, Apple has cut a generous £100 from the price tag compared with the M3 variant released this time last year — and you'll save a total of £300 if you were always planning on upgrading to 16GB of RAM, since that's now standard across the lineup